 The Congressional Art Competition began in 1982 to provide an opportunity for members of Congress to encourage and recognize the artistic talents of their young constituents.
 Since then, over 650,000 high school students have been involved with the nationwide competition.

 The Artistic Discovery Contest is open to all high school students in the 1st District.
 The overall winner of our district's competition will be displayed for one year in the U.S. Capitol.
 The exhibit in Washington will also include artwork from other contest winners nation-wide.
 The winner not only receives the honor of having their art hang in the Capitol exhibition, but will also receive two tickets (for the student and one guardian) from Southwest Airlines to fly to Washington, D.C. and take part in viewing their art in the exhibition.
 There will also be a reception in the U.S. Capitol held in honor of the Congressional Art Competition Winners.
 There are two different scholarship opportunities for the winners of this art competition, one scholarship is for Savannah College of Art and Design, and the other for Tennessee Wesleyan College.
 The winners of the competition that enroll in one of these schools will receive a scholarship of $3,000.

 If you would like more information on the annual Congressional District Art Competition or have any more questions, please contact Lisa Mara in the Auburn Office at 530-878-5035 or Amber Avila in the DC Office at 202-225-3076.

-Rep. LaMalfa with Isabella McMurray, winner of the 2018 Congressional High School Art Competition
+Rep. LaMalfa with Forest Wong, winner of the 2019 Congressional High School Art Competition

 representing California’s 1st Congressional District.
-Her piece is titled “I am Columbia.”
+Her piece is titled “May the Forest be With You.”